- Endocrine, Diabetes and Metabolism Fellowship, Medical College of Pennsylvania, 1988-1990

 - B.A., Brown University, 1976

-The purpose of our research is to design screening tests and early interventions to decrease the impact of the diabetes and heart disease epidemic that is now occurring in African descent populations worldwide.
+The purpose of our research is to design screening tests and early interventions to decrease the impact of the diabetes and heart disease epidemic occurring worldwide in African descent populations.

-Currently we are focusing on 4 areas: (1) identifying the best screening tests to detect pre-diabetes and diabetes in blacks; (2) the effect of sickle cell trait (SCT), HbC trait and G6PD deficiency on A1C’s performance of a diagnostic test for both prediabetes and diabetes; (3) the psychosocial determinants of diabetes and heart disease in African immigrants with specific attention to the effect of the stress and reason for immigration on risk for diabetes and heart disease in African immigrants; (4) the identification of waist circumference (WC) thresholds that predict risk for cardiometabolic disease in Africans.
+Currently we are focusing on 3 areas: (1) identifying the best screening tests to detect pre-diabetes and diabetes in blacks; (2) the effect of sickle cell trait (SCT), HbC trait and G6PD deficiency on A1C’s performance of a diagnostic test for both prediabetes and diabetes; (3) the psychosocial determinants of diabetes and heart disease in African immigrants with specific attention to the effect of the stress and reason for immigration on risk for diabetes and heart disease in African immigrants.

 Best screening tests to detect prediabetes and diabetes in Africans.